mihaiconstantin/obsidian-templater-scripts/docs/prompt.md

 - Used for checking whether the `value` property is valid according to some custom criteria.
-- This property must be a function that takes a single argument (i.e., the `value` of the configuration element) and returns a boolean.
+- This property must be a function that takes three arguments, namely, `value`, `tp`, and `config`.
+The `value` argument represents the `value` of the configuration element.
+The `tp` argument represents the [`Templater`] object.
+  The `config` argument represents the configuration object.
+The `tp` and `config` arguments are useful, e.g., for accessing other configuration elements and their `value` properties at the time of the check.
+The function must return a boolean, which gets interpreted as follows:
   - If the function returns `true`, the `value` property is considered valid.
   - If the function returns `false`, the `value` property is considered invalid and an error is thrown.
 - If the `check` property is used in conjunction with `prompt: true`, the check is performed after the prompt modal is submitted.
+As a rule, the check if always performed last, even if the configuration element has a `process` property for post-processing (i.e., see below).
 - This function may also be asynchronous.
 See the [Examples](#examples) section for more information.

 **`process`**

 - Used for further processing the `value` property.
-- This property must be a function that takes a single argument (i.e., the `value` of the configuration element) and returns a string.
-The returned string will set used as the new `value` of the configuration element.
+- This property must be a function that takes three arguments, namely, `value`, `tp`, and `config`.
+The `value` argument represents the `value` of the configuration element.
+The `tp` argument represents the [`Templater`] object.
+  The `config` argument represents the configuration object.
+The `tp` and `config` arguments are useful for accessing other configuration elements and at the time of the processing.
+- The function must return a string which will be set used as the new `value` of the configuration element.
 If the property `prompt` is set to `true`, then new prompt modal will be shown with the updated `value` allowing the user to further modify the `value`.
+If this behavior is not desired, you can set the `prompt` property to `false` in the `process` function, which will prevent the prompt modal from being shown.
 - This function may also be asynchronous (e.g., useful for fetching data based on the `value` property).
 See the [Examples](#examples) section for more information.

+As a rule, the following order is followed when evaluating the configuration
+elements:
+- If the `value` property is set to a function, the function is evaluated first.
+- Then, if a prompt is requested (i.e., `prompt: true`), the prompt is shown and the user can enter a new `value`.
+- Then, if the `process` property is set, the `value` is processed.
+- Finally, if the `check` property is set, the `value` is checked.

 ## Value